xp3i4/linear/README.md

 ```

-## Available submodules
+## Submodules
-### Filter
+### 1.Filter
-The filter submodule (pipeline B in the figure) is an ultra-fast SVs filter for population-scale long-read SVs detection.
+The filter (pipeline B in the figure) is an ultra-fast SVs filter for population-scale long-read SVs detection.
 It is built on generative models, which are very effective in detecting SVs embedded in long reads.
 The filter outputs SAM/BAM*, which is compatible with alignment-based software.